MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusteriSCSITargetServerRole.md

 ### -Wait

 Specifies the time in seconds to wait for the cmdlet.
-If the **Wait** parameter is not specified, then the cmdlet waits for completion.
+If the **Wait** parameter isn't specified, then the cmdlet waits for completion.
 If `-Wait 0` is specified, then the call is initiated and the cmdlet returns without waiting.